Image: A body painted girl shows her love for HTML5. Source: Wikipedia.

 - WebM = WebM files with VP8 video codec and Vorbis audio codec

 It makes sense that you’ll provide a player that looks and functions the same regardless of what tool a visitor is using to consume your media.
-In the next week I’ll provide some shortcode that’ll render a truly cross-cosmetic and fully customizable audio and video player that looks like this:
+In the next week (or so) I’ll provide some shortcode that’ll render a truly cross-cosmetic and fully customizable audio and video player that looks like this: